13 Perfect Facts about Plumbing

 South Korea seems to take toilet fascination further than most nations – to the point where they have their own toilet-themed attractions at a leisure park!
 This theme park stands as a result of it once being home to Sim Jae-duck – who oversaw the World Toilet Association.

-Do you have any interesting or fun facts about plumbing that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about plumbing?
+Share them in the comments below!